wpswings/wallet-system-for-woocommerce/README.txt

 = 2.2.5 - Released on 28 July 2022 =
 * New: Wallet Auto Top up with(Day and Week)
-* New: Withdrawal Request showing user name with a link instead of the user id.
+* New: Withdrawal Request showing user name with a link instead of the user ID.

 = 2.2.4 - Released on 09 June 2022 =
 * New: Bug Fixes.